SofaPirate/Massage/README.md

 *Massage* is a microcontroller message packer and parser for different types of formats and protocols.

 A *massage* message always starts with an address string and is followed by a user defined number of bytes, ints, floats or longs.
+The address string is used to route the message as in OSC.

 This repository is the API.
 It is implemented through different packing formats that follow the same interface:
 * AsciiMassage for ASCII messages: https://github.com/SofaPirate/AsciiMassage